Partitioning Well-Clustered Graphs: Spectral Clustering Works!: Introduction

 \subsection{Our Results}

 We give structural results that show close connections between the eigenvectors and the indicator vectors of the clusters.
 This characterization allows us to show that many variants of spectral clustering, that are based on the spectral embedding and that work ``in practice'', can be rigorously analyzed ``in theory''.
 Moreover, exploiting our gap assumption, we can approximate this spectral embedding using the heat kernel of the graph.
-Combining this with locality-sensitive hashing, we give a nearly-linear time algorithm for the $k$-way partitioning problem.
+Combining this with approximate nearest neighbor data structures, we give a nearly-linear time algorithm for the $k$-way partitioning problem.